Frank-Pechar/js-mapty/README.md

 ## This App Uses Javascript Features Such As:

+- Base and Sub Classes
 - Geolocation API
 - Leaflet Mapping Library API
 - Use of Local Storage for persistent data
 - Form Data
 - Private Fields
+- protected methods

 ## Coding Methods and Features Used:

 - Base and Sub Classes and Static Methods (class, extends, super, constructor)
-- Private Fields and Methods
+- Private Fields
 - Protected Fields and Methods for Class Inheritance
 - navigator.geolocation.getCurrentPosition
 - Event Delegation for Elements Not Yet Created in DOM
-- Array methods ever, slice, find, ...rest
+- Array methods ever, slice, forEach, push, find, ...rest
-- Date.now
+- Date manipulation
 - html data
+- Event listeners of different types
+- used bind() on functions